Roundel

 A roundel is a circular disc used as a symbol.
-The term is used in heraldry, but also for a type of national insignia used on military aircraft, generally circular and usually comprising concentric rings of different colours.
+The term is used in heraldry, but also for a type of national insignia used on military aircraft and sometimes combat vehicles, generally circular and usually comprising concentric rings of different colours.
 Roundels are used in many other contexts as well.

 Heraldry

 In heraldry, a roundel is a circular charge.
 Roundels are among the oldest charges used in coats of arms, dating from at least the twelfth century.
 Roundels in British heraldry have different names depending on their tincture.
 Thus, while a roundel may be blazoned by its tincture, e.g., a roundel vert (literally "a roundel green"), it is more often described by a single word, in this case pomme (literally "apple", from the French) or, from the same origins, pomeis—as in "Vert; on a cross Or five pomeis" (a green field with a golden/yellow cross on which are drawn five green roundels/circles).

 One special example of a named roundel is the fountain, depicted as a roundel barry wavy argent and azure, that is, containing alternating horizontal wavy bands of blue and silver (or white).